 - In case of an emergency, you must immediately call (053 489) 2222.
 This is the university's central emergency response number. - Regularly read the "What to do in case of an emergency" notices in the buildings you visit.
-Take note of the assembly point(s) to be used if the building has to be evacuated; for Ravelijn and building A this is building Waaier. - Familiarize yourself with the escape routes and the emergency exits.
+Take note of the assembly point(s) to be used if the building has to be evacuated: For a partial evacuation of Ravelijn: Atrium Ravelijn is the assembly point.

+For total evacuation of Ravelijn/A-building: Canteen Waaier is the assembly point. - Familiarize yourself with the escape routes and the emergency exits.

-If you have any questions about safety issues, contact Monique van Velthoven, Ravelijn 3311, tel.
+If you have any questions about safety issues, contact Monique van Velthoven, tel.
 053-489 3828, e-mail m.j.vanvelthoven@utwente.nl.